Manual Install

 Create a React component

-Now that the client is generated, you can safely import your client library from vovk-client.
+Once the client is generated, you can import it from vovk-client.

 'use client';